Short Title: | Environmental Planning and Assessment Act 1979 |

 Status: | Current |

-The Environmental Planning and Assessment Act 1979 was passed in the Australian state of New South Wales.
+The Environmental Planning and Assessment Act 1979 is an Act of the New South Wales Parliament.

 It is an "Act to institute a system of environmental planning and assessment for the State of New South Wales".